 |Friday, October 21 at 10 a.m. — Back to Our Future: Where We’re Going, We Don’t Need Roads

-Join CSAM keynote State Chief Risk Officer Rob Main who will shed light on North Carolina’s cyber future on Friday, Oct.
+CSAM keynote NCDIT Transportation Chief Information Security Officer Al Roethlisberger, who supports NCDOT, will shed light on North Carolina’s cyber future on Friday, Oct.
 21 from 10 to 11:30 a.m.
-Main will discuss priorities to strengthen the whole-of-state approach to cybersecurity.
+Roethlisberger will discuss priorities to strengthen the whole-of-state approach to cybersecurity.
 To register for this virtual event, visit REPORTER.
+Roethlisberger will present on behalf of State Chief Risk Officer Rob Main who was initially scheduled to provide the keynote.

 |Monday, October 24 from 10 a.m. to 3 p.m. — Earn Your Cyber Creds at Talley